Who Goes There?

-Who Goes There? is a 1938 science fiction horror novella by American author John W. Campbell, written under the pen name Don A. Stuart.
-Its story follows a group of people trapped in a scientific outpost in Antarctica with shapeshifting alien monsters able to absorb and imitate any living being.
+Who Goes There? is a science fiction horror novella by American author John W. Campbell, written under the pen name Don A. Stuart.
+Its story follows a group of researchers and support personnel trapped in a scientific outpost in Antarctica that has been infested by shapeshifting monsters able to absorb and perfectly imitate any living being, including humans.

 Who Goes There? was first published in the August 1938 issue of Astounding Science Fiction magazine and was also printed as The Thing from Another World, as well as included in the collection by the same title.
-Its extended novel version, found in an early manuscript titled Frozen Hell, was finally published in 2019.
+Its extended version, found in an early manuscript titled Frozen Hell, was published under this title in 2019.